11 miners killed, 75 hurt in lift accident at Implats shaft in North West

-Eleven miners from Impala Platinum (Implats) were killed in Rustenburg in the North West on Monday afternoon in an accident involving the conveyance transporting them between the surface and underground.
+Eleven miners from Impala Platinum (Implats) were killed in Rustenburg in the North West on Monday in an accident involving the conveyance transporting them to the surface from underground.

-A further 75 employees were injured in the accident.
-With the help of the proto teams and parademics, they were transferred and admitted for treatment to four hospitals in the region.
+Another 75 employees were injured in the accident.
+With the help of the proto teams and paramedics they were transferred to four hospitals in the region.

 The accident happened shortly before 5pm.

-Implats said: "The 11 Shaft personnel conveyance was hoisting employees to surface at the end of their shift.
+“The 11 Shaft personnel conveyance was hoisting employees to surface at the end of their shift.
 At 4.54pm, the conveyance unexpectedly started descending.
-It’s rapid descent was stopped by the conveyance counterweight becoming trapped by the jack catches."
+It’s rapid descent was stopped by the conveyance counterweight becoming trapped by the jack catches,” Implats said.

-“This is the darkest day in the history of Implats and our hearts are heavy for the lives lost and the individuals affected by this devasting accident," Implats CEO Nico Muller said.
+“This is the darkest day in the history of Implats and our hearts are heavy for the lives lost and the individuals affected by this devastating accident,” Implats CEO Nico Muller said.

 “We are deeply shocked and saddened by the loss of our colleagues and are in the process of ensuring all next of kin have been contacted.
 Implats is offering ongoing support to the families and colleagues of those lost in service.
 We also hold our injured colleagues in our thoughts at this incredibly difficult time.”